-These three dimensions are defined as follows [36]: "Engagement is a positive, fulfilling, work-related state of mind that is characterised by vigour, dedication, and absorption.
+These three dimensions are defined as follows [38]: "Engagement is a positive, fulfilling, work-related state of mind that is characterised by vigour, dedication, and absorption.
 Rather than a momentary and specific state, engagement refers to a more persistent and pervasive affective-cognitive state that is not focused on any particular object, event, individual, or behaviour.
 Vigour is characterised by high levels of energy and mental resilience while working, the willingness to invest effort in one's work, and persistence even in the face of difficulties.
 Dedication refers to being strongly involved in one's work and experiencing a sense of significance, enthusiasm, inspiration, pride, and challenge.
 Absorption is characterised by being fully concentrated and happily engrossed in one's work, whereby time passes quickly and one has difficulties with detaching oneself from work."

-Overall 22% of the employees score high or very high for Work Engagement compared to the benchmarks of 20% in the Asian markets and 13% in Australia.
+Overall 18% of the employees scored high or very high for Work Engagement compared to the benchmarks of 18% in the Asia Pacific and 22% in Sri Lanka's 2018 results.
 The proportion of employees scoring low or very low on each of these dimensions is shown in the graph.